-- a.
+- (1) a.
 Peter læser avisen.

 Peter reads newspaper.DEF

-'Peter is reading the newspaper.'

-- b.
-Avisen bliver læst af Peter. newspaper.DEF is read by Peter 'The newspaper is read by Peter.'
+'Peter is reading the newspaper.' - b.
+Avisen bliver læst af Peter. newspaper.def is read by Peter 'The newspaper is read by Peter.'

 Passivization suppresses the most prominent argument of a verb.
 The most prominent argument is usually an AGENT but also other semantic roles qualify as the most prominent argument as we will see below.
 The suppressed argument can be omitted or realized as a PP-adjunct usually headed by the preposition af ('by').
-In the example in (1b) the most prominent argument of the verb læse ('to read') has been suppressed and it surfaces as an optional PP af Peter ('by Peter').
-When the most prominent argument is suppressed, another complement of the active verb is realized as the subject or the expletive der ('there') surfaces as a subject.
-In the canonical case the direct object of the active verb is realized as the subject of the subject of the passive as in (1b) where the THEME argument (avisen, 'the newspaper') surfaces as the subject.
-But also the object of a preposition (the so-called pseudo-passive) or the second object of a ditransitive verb can be realized as the subject to certain constraints).
-However, as we will see in the Sections 8.1.6 and 8.1.7 the argument that is realized as the subject of a passive does not have to be a semantic argument of the verb itself, i.e. also non-thematic objects participate in personal passives.
+In the example in (1b) the most prominent argument of the verb lx ('to read') has been suppressed and it surfaces as an optional PP af Peter ('by Peter').
+When the most prominent argument is suppressed, another complement of the active verb is realized as the subject or the expletive dx ('there') surfaces as a subject.
+In the canonical case the direct object of the active verb is realized as the subject of the passive as in (1b) where the THEME argument (av is av is av in av is av in av in